zirafinjezik/certifications/README.md

 # Certifications

 This repository showcases my professional certifications across localization, translation technology, CAT tools, artificial intelligence, machine learning, cloud computing, and data.
-Each certificate is organized into clear categories to provide a structured, easy-to-navigate overview of my continuous learning and industry expertise.

 ---